starlightknown/Cyberon/CONTRIBUTING.md

-# Introduction
+# Contribution guideline
+**Welcome!**
-**Welcome!** Thank you for contributing to the further development of Cyberon.
-We're always looking for new ways to improve our project and we appreciate any help you can give us.
+Thank you for contributing to the further development of Cyberon.
+We're always looking for new ways to improve our project and we appreciate any help you can give us 🤖.

-# What kinds of contributions are we looking for?
+##### What kinds of contributions are we looking for?
-We love receiving contributions from our community.
-Any assistance you can provide with regards to bug fixes, feature enhancements, and documentation is more than welcome.
+We value contributions, be it
+- *bug fixes*
+- *feature enhancements*
+- *documentation*
+or any ideas you want to put forward, We welcome it all.

-# Contributing
+##### Contributing

 Please ensure all pull requests and contributions comply with the [Developer Certificate of Origin](https://developercertificate.org/).